Oil market needs an anchor, Saudi adviser says

 Muhanna did not describe in detail how such a structure would work or say how likely it was to be established.

-He gave examples of organisations such as the International Energy Agency and the International Energy Forum as attempts to bring more transparency to the oil market but said more needs to be done.
+He gave examples of organizations such as the International Energy Agency and the International Energy Forum as attempts to bring more transparency to the oil market but said more needs to be done.

 Muhanna said global demand for oil was expected to rise by at least 1 million barrels per day every year, driven mainly by economic growth in Asia, Africa and Latin America, and the world’s oil consumption would reach about 105 million bpd by 2025.